 Of course after you go through the whole process of buying a home, the reward is that you get to live in it, with no landlord or family members setting the rules for you.
 Joe went from living at home with her parents to living in a house that he owns, and he is loving everything that comes with that.

-Now, none of this is to say that buying a home is an easy choice everyone should be making – even in buyers who feel they are ready, there are still going to be drawbacks.
-The main question is whether those drawbacks outweigh the advantages in your mind.
+None of this is to say that buying a home is an easy choice everyone should be making – even in buyers who feel they are ready, there are still going to be drawbacks.

-Plus, if your main consideration is the cost, you should remember that your home isn’t a one-time purchase that only gives you the utility of the thing you buy, like buying a car or a phone.
-Buying a home is an investment – it will pay for itself in the future, when the natural course of time causes homes in general to be worth more.
-Joe understood this much earlier in life than many:
+If your main consideration is the cost, you should remember that your home isn’t a one-time purchase that only gives you the utility of the thing you buy, like buying a car or a phone.
+Buying a home is an investment.

 “If you were to rent an apartment, you are simply paying the owner without advancing your own situation.
 At least if you own the property, your monthly payments are going towards the mortgage.”